hal9ai/hal9/website/learn/code/index.md

 Each command is tasked with preparing the deployment of your project folder.
 For example, `--target docker` should create a `Dockerfile` file that gets this project ready to run in cloud containers.

 For personal use, `--target hal9` supports a free tier at `hal9.com`; enterprise support is also available to deploy with `--target hal9 --url hal9.yourcompany.com`

+## Contributing

+Apart from deploying your apps directly on [hal9.com](https://hal9.com), you can collaborate with our community by contributing new ones to the [/apps](https://github.com/hal9ai/hal9/tree/main/apps/hal9) directory in this repository.
+Additionally, you can improve Hal9’s core capabilities by refining the code in the [apps/hal9](https://github.com/hal9ai/hal9/tree/main/apps/hal9) folder.

+The `hal9` Python package is located in the [/python](https://github.com/hal9ai/hal9/tree/main/python) directory, while the documentation website resides under [/website](https://github.com/hal9ai/hal9/tree/main/website).
+We encourage contributors to focus on enhancing apps first before proposing more complex changes.

+Keep in mind that the philosophy of the `hal9` package is to remain a lightweight wrapper around `input()` and `print()`.
+The Python community already offers many excellent frameworks, and we aim to encourage their use rather than creating another one.